Home Blog Tools Create More Work Instead of Less

 Modern tools emphasize integration capability.
 Connect to anything, achieve any workflow, synchronize with all services.
 This connectivity enables impressive functionality during builds.

 Each integration is a potential failure point.
 The agency doesn't control the third-party services.
-When those services change—and they will—integrations break.
+When those services change, and they will, integrations break.
 The agency has to monitor, diagnose, and repair connections they didn't build.

 More integrations mean more things that can break, more vendors to monitor, more troubleshooting complexity.
 The work multiplies with each connection added to the system.
+This is one of the core reasons agencies need systems, not just better website tools - without strong monitoring systems, integration failures become client-reported emergencies rather than proactively managed issues.

 The Update Cascade